What is PaaS?

 Oracle is another of the industry big boys that has a finger in all aspects of the Cloud.
 Their PaaS offering is one of their four Cloud pillar product lines.
 It was designed to work primarily with Oracle SaaS applications but does work with others as well.

 Having said that, it has gotten somewhat mixed reviews to date, with users finding there seems to be a balance of pros and cons depending on what they use it for.
 Among issues raised on a more generic level are the inadequacies of the control panel, complexity, and time taken for instance provisioning.

-Compared to many enterprise-scale PaaS platforms, Zoho Creator is an incredible simple building-block style offering.
+Compared to many enterprise-scale PaaS platforms, Zoho Creator is an incredible simple building-block-style offering.
 It essentially functions like a turbocharged app builder which allows users to simply drag and drop reusable containers to create functionality.
-It’s able to build for multiple deployment targets as well.
+It’s able to build multiple deployment targets as well.

 The very low cost of entry makes it a strong choice for smaller organizations looking to build and deliver.
 Alternatively, larger companies can also take it as a stepping stone towards digitization.
 Users have commented that using it can be as simple as learning from a Youtube video.